karndeepbaror/ChronoTrace/README.md

 ***📄 License:***

-This project is licensed under the MIT License – see the `LICENSE`~ file for details.
+This project is licensed under the MIT License – see the [ LICENSE ](https://github.com/karndeepbaror/ChronoTrace/blob/main/LICENCE)  - file for details.